Open-Sys-Inc/OpenOS/README.md

 # License
 OpenOS is a open source project for you to learn from, none of the code is allowed to be copied or reused for commercial purposes.

+All Images or Logos are owned by Open Sys Inc and are not allowed to be copied or reused.